AdaCore/spark2014/lrm/source/packages.rst

 #.
 A Refined_Post aspect may only appear on a body_stub (if one is
-   present) or the body (if no stub is present) of a subprogram which is declared in the visible part of a package.
+   present) or the body (if no stub is present) of a subprogram which is declared in the visible part of a package, its abstract view.
+If the subprogram declaration in the visible part has no explicit postcondition, a postcondition of True is assumed for the abstract view.

    .. ifconfig:: Display_Trace_Units